 I worked on the right-hand side rsj foundations as the area was easy to access.
 My first job was to cut away the hardwood flooring and remove two long floor joists so I could start digging down.
 Referring to the structural drawing, the architect did not specify the concrete footing for one pier however I noticed it was calculated on the calculations.
 I decided to join the two piers up to make one solid one.

 Before I starting knocking out any bricks I placed two acro props under the existing RSJ to be on the safe side.
-I used planks of timber under the acro to avoid it digging into the soil.
+I used planks of timber under the acro’s to avoid them digging into the soil.
 The bricks came out fairly quickly.
 The mortar was soft after so many years underground.

 I wanted the concrete one solid piece so I had to cut away some of the existing 450mm wide footing that was poured for the single brick wall a while back.
 This would also allow the bricks to sit more central on the concrete base rather than them sitting on one edge.
-I took over an hour to break it away by drilling many holes into the concrete using a big SDS drill and then cracking it away.
+It took over an hour to break it away by drilling many holes into the concrete using a big SDS drill and then cracking it away.
+I really needed to purchase a breaker for this task.

 I went down below the existing new concrete footing and 2 bricks below what the house was sitting on.
 Keep in mind that the house is not sitting on on concrete, just bricks.
 I left in approx 100mm on concrete that was extremely strong, perhaps it was underpinned at some point when the house was built.
 I slightly under-pinned it from one side so the new concrete will interlock.